 Today there are insurance companies serving up policies on demand.
 They’re doing this by using a mix of artificial intelligence, natural language processing, and other technologies.

-Read: If you need an HO4 policy today, you can simply download an app, enter some info, get a quote, and purchase a policy in less than 90 seconds.
+Read: More about unknown perks of your insurance here, you can simply download an app, enter some info, get a quote, and purchase a policy in less than 90 seconds.